-RULES_FILE can be passed directly in source code form, or can be previously compiled with the yarac tool.
-You may prefer to use your rules in compiled form if you are going to invoke YARA multiple times with the same rules.
-This way you'll save time, because for YARA it is faster to load compiled rules than compiling the same rules over and over again.
+For compiling rules beforhand you can use the yarac tool.
+This way can save time, because for YARA it is faster to load compiled rules than compiling the same rules over and over again.

 You can also pass multiple source files to yara like in the following example: